 The TaoTronics SoundLiberty 79 have an integrated microphone in the earbuds.

-The recording quality of the microphone is decent and performs better than most Bluetooth microphones we've tested.
+The recording quality of the microphone is decent and performs better than most Bluetooth microphones that we've tested such as the FIIL T1X True Wireless.
 When on a call, your voice sounds fairly natural and understandable but lacks a bit of detail.

 The noise handling of the microphone on the TaoTronics SoundLiberty 79 is inadequate.
 Like with most Bluetooth headphones with an integrated mic, your voice gets lost even in moderately noisy environments.

 The battery performance of these headphones is mediocre.
 They last 5.7 hours off a single charge, which isn't bad for a pair of truly wireless headphones but falls short of their advertised 8-hour battery life.
-They also take nearly two hours to charge, which is fairly long, and they don't have any power-saving features.
+They also take nearly two hours to charge, which is fairly long, and they don't have any power-saving features like an auto-off timer, unlike the TaoTronics SoundLiberty 94 Truly Wireless.
 Their case should provide around four additional full charges.

 The TaoTronics SoundLiberty 79 don't have a dedicated companion app, so you can't make any changes to their settings or sound profile.

 The TaoTronics SoundLiberty 79 are Bluetooth 5.0 earbuds.
 Unfortunately, they don't support NFC or multi-device pairing for easy connections to your devices.
-Their line of sight range is among the highest we've tested, though this will fluctuate dramatically depending on your environment.
-While their latency is fairly high on PC and iOS, we measured low latency while watching YouTube videos on Android.
+While their latency is fairly high on PC, we measured low latency while watching YouTube videos on Android and iOS devices.
 It's worth noting that apps seem to compensate for latency, so your mileage may vary in real-life usage.

 The TaoTronics SoundLiberty 79 are Bluetooth-only headphones.